grimflame/bank-scraper/README.md

 # bank-scraper
 US bank web scraper using Node.js  & https://www.bankbranchlocator.com/

-Retrieves all credit unions from city & state parameters
+Returns an array of all credit unions from city & state parameters